martinthomson/escape-report/draft-thomson-escape-report.md

 Moreover, people often find new uses for successful standards
 {{?SUCCESS=RFC5218}} after they are deployed.
-It is rarely possible to accurately predict all applications of a protocol or format, whether they are nefarious or beneficial.
+It is rarely possible to accurately predict all applications of a protocol or format, whether they are harmful or beneficial.
 Refusing standardization only denies both outcomes.

 With the understanding that predictions are difficult to make, there was considerable speculation at the Workshop about the possible effect of Web